leandroagudelo189/jekyll-now/about.md

 published: true
 ---

-Renesence labs is an educational, research and open-source organization whose primarily goals are:
+Renesence labs is an educational, research and open-source organization whose primary goals are:

 - Develop allostatic deep learning systems that combine both reinforcement learning and evolutionary strategies